-Gord Garner is the Executive Director of the Community Addictions Peer Support Association (CAPSA) and Chair of Recovery Day Ottawa, an annual event aimed at reducing the stigma surrounding addiction and raising awareness about recovery.
+Gord Garner is Vice President of Strategic Partnerships at Community Addictions Peer Support Association (CAPSA) and the Chair of Recovery Day Ottawa, an annual event aimed at reducing the stigma surrounding addiction and raising awareness about recovery.

 Informed by his own 38 years of active addiction and influenced by those who helped him, he is now a national public speaker and trainer with expertise in Person-First Language and addressing stigma.
 Since 2016, he has presented at roundtables, conferences and meetings across Canada.
 His work has helped to shape many policies, practices, and educational materials on the harms associated with stigma.